Hampshire: Sport

 The game of cricket was largely developed in south-east England, with one of the first teams forming at Hambledon in 1750, with the Hambledon Club creating many of cricket's early laws.
 Hampshire County Cricket Club is a first-class team.
-The main county ground is the Ageas Bowl in West End, which has hosted one day internationals and which, following redevelopment, hosted its first test match in 2011.
+The main county ground is the Rose Bowl (cricket ground), currently sponsored by Utilita; located in West End, it has hosted one day internationals and, following redevelopment, hosted its first test match in 2011.

 The world's oldest surviving bowling green is the Southampton Old Bowling Green, which was first used in 1299.

 Hampshire's relatively safe waters have allowed the county to develop as one of the busiest sailing areas in the country, with many yacht clubs and several manufacturers on the Solent.
 The Hamble, Beaulieu and Lymington rivers are major centres for both competitive and recreational sailing, along with Hythe and Ocean Village marinas.
 The sport of windsurfing was invented at Hayling Island in the south east of the county.

-Hampshire has several association football teams, including Premier League side Southampton, EFL League One side Portsmouth and National League sides Aldershot Town, Eastleigh and Havant & Waterlooville.
+Hampshire has several association football teams, including EFL Championship sides Portsmouth and Southampton, and National League sides Aldershot Town, Eastleigh and Havant & Waterlooville.
 Portsmouth and Southampton have traditionally been fierce rivals.
 Portsmouth won the FA Cup in 1939 and 2008 and the Football League title in 1949 and 1950.
 Southampton won the FA Cup in 1976 and reached the final in 1900, 1902, and 2003, as well as finishing second in the Football League in 1984.
 Aldershot were members of the Football League from 1932 until they folded in 1992.
 They were succeeded by Aldershot Town, who in 2008 were crowned the Conference Premier champions and promoted to the Football League but were relegated back to the Conference at the end of the 2012–13 season.
 Hampshire has a number of Non League football teams.
 Bashley, Gosport Borough and AFC Totton play in the Southern Football League Premier Division, and Sholing and Winchester City play in the Southern Football League Division One South and West.

 Thruxton Circuit, in the north of the county, is Hampshire's premier motor racing circuit, with a karting circuit; there are other karting circuits at Southampton and Gosport.
-The other main circuit is the Ringwood Raceway at Matchams.
+The other main circuit was the Ringwood Raceway at Matchams.

 Lasham Airfield, near Alton, is a major centre for gliding, hosting both regional and national annual competitions.